tibordp/please/README.md

-  clop       Paste from the clipboard install    Install the commands as symlinks complete   Generate shell completions help       Print this message or the help of the given subcommand(s)
+  clop       Paste from the clipboard install    Install the commands as symlinks complete   Generate shell completions where      Filter rows based on field conditions sort       Sort lines by field group      Group by field and aggregate (defaults to dedup like sort -u) window     Monitor pipe throughput and show recent lines (like pv but for content) jgrep      Filter JSON to show only subtrees containing matching values help       Print this message or the help of the given subcommand(s)

 Options: